-(g) Treasury Shares
+(q) Treasury Shares

-Treasury shares is accounted for under the cost method.
+Treasury shares are accounted for under the cost method.
 These shares have no voting rights and are not entitled to receive dividends and are excluded from the weighted average outstanding shares in calculation of earnings per share.